imaginando/imaginando.github.io/vs/layer-manager.md

 Cloning materials from the 'FACTORY' bank is the best way of learning how a VS material works and create new ones.
 You can also import materials using the import button, located in the top bar of the material browser.
 VS only accepts files which have .frag extension.

-VS features a built in material editor, which consists in a text editor, a preview window and a set of knobs representing the standard and custom material parameters.
+VS built-in material editor consists of a text editor, with a live preview window and a set of knobs representing the standard and custom material parameters.

 When you clone a material, it will automatically open the editor window.
 If you want to edit a material, choose the 'USER MATERIALS' bank, click on the options button of the desired material and then choose 'Edit'.